 - A national Research and Development project that supported experienced providers with developing online and digital products which enhance their physical counterparts

-- How to measure your social impact
+- Research on how to measure your social impact

-- Facilitated action learning sets
+- Facilitating action learning sets

 We research and write meaningful cultural strategies for a variety of clients.
 We ensure these are supported by effective delivery and investment mechanisms and endorsed by key stakeholders and funders.
 Our process for shaping cultural strategies often includes facilitating stakeholder engagement sessions, undertaking desk research and aligning cultural strategies to wider economic, political and social agendas and policies.